1924 United States Senate elections in Michigan

-The 1924 United States Senate election in Michigan was held on November 4, 1924.
-Incumbent Republican U.S. Senator James J. Couzens, who was appointed following the resignation of Truman Newberry, was re-elected to a full term in a landslide.
+Two 1924 United States Senate elections in Michigan were held on November 4, 1924.
+Incumbent Republican U.S. Senator James J. Couzens, who was appointed following the resignation of Truman Newberry, was elected to a full term in a landslide.
+He also won the concurrent special election to serve out the remainder of Newberry's term (for the remainder of the 68th Congress), defeating the same candidates by roughly the same margin.